sendzen-io/n8n-nodes-sendzen/README.md

 2.  **Get Your API Key**: Navigate to your Dashboard > API Keys.
 3.  **WABA Setup**: Ensure your WhatsApp Business Account is connected in SendZen.

+Tip: Keep credentials stored only in n8n Credentials and treat the API key as a secret.

 ### Setting Up in n8n

 1. In the SendZen node, select **Credentials** > **Create New**.